 But it will wreck you as you scale.
 Yes, maybe you can backfill a few hires.
 But not all of them.

 So my first piece of advice is go the extra yard in recruiting.
-Talk not just to the VP’s references, but to the top 2 direct reports that he hired.
-Did he really hire them?
-Oftentimes, he didn’t.
-And if he did — are they really great?
-If he can’t find you 2 great ones to talk to — that’s a huge flag
+Talk not just to the VP’s references, but to the top 2 direct reports that they hired.
+Did they really hire at least 2 great reports?
+Oftentimes, they didn’t.
+And if they did — are they really great?
+If they can’t find you 2 great ones to talk to — that’s a huge flag

 My second piece of advice is top (i.e., hire above) these VPs That Can’t Hire fast if you do end up hiring them.
 If you ignore the advice, or take it but ignore the results, and do hire a VP That Can’t Hire … so be it.
-But as soon as you her unable to hire even one great report – don’t wait for the 3d failed hire.
-Top her then and there.
-That doesn’t mean fire her.
+But as soon as you see they are unable to hire even one great report – don’t wait for the 3d failed hire.
+Top them then and there.
+That doesn’t mean fire them.
 But you have to hire a real VP.
-Who will be her boss.
+Who will be their boss.